AdamLaszab/albumsite/README.md

 Site where you can rate albums.
 Authenticated users can add albums.
+Uses NodeJS/Express.